isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The bug is now obvious (but only to a human reading comments).

-Better still, use [RAII](#Rr-raii) to ensure that the postcondition ("the lock must be released") is enforced in code:
+Better still, use [RAII](#Rr-raii) to ensure that the postcondition (“the lock must be released”) is enforced in code:

     void manipulate(Record& r)    // best
     {